 Some preliminary work was done measuring temperature distributions in the gas around the pot.
 The temperatures and temperature gradients near the pot are much higher on the bottom of the pot than on the sides.
 Some preliminary studies were also made of unconfined flames, more or less simulating a 3-stone fire.
-While unconfined flames can lead to very high heat transfer and efficiency, the conditions which produce high efficiency tend to be the conditions that lead to high soot production.
+While unconfined flames can lead to very high heat transfer and efficiency, the conditions which produce high efficiency tend to be the conditions produce a lot of soot.